This is a part of a series of posts on improving equity at your company.

 Q3: Define a promotion process and evaluate people periodically.

-- I’m not going to go into details of how that should work.
+- I’m not going to go into details of how that should work here, but may post about it later.

-- Just make sure you promote people into the next band each time.
+- Just make sure you promote people into the standard mid-point for the higher each time.

 - One complication you may find is that some people are paid so well with the old screwed up system that they wouldn’t get a salary bump at all.
 I’ve usually resolved that by giving them a much smaller salary bump, but still giving them something.
 Generally, there is enough of a mess in your salary tables that your goal should be to make it equitable as quickly as you can, over time, and for all new people.